JaredArz/Stochastic_MTJ_Model/README.md

 The other arguments are as follows:
 - Jstt:     spin-transfer torque current to apply.

 (enter the following as named arguments)
-- T:        Temperature in kelvin
+- view_mag_flag: enables/disables history of phi and theta.
 - dump_mod: save history of phi and theta every n samples if view_mag_flag enabled.
-- view_mag_flag: enables/disables history of phi and theta.

 Optional arguments (Used in the backend!):
 - file_ID:      needed if parallelized as each concurrent sample must have a unique file ID.

 Returns:
 - bit sampled
-- energy used
+- energy used in joules

 Import this function in python with:
 `from interface_funcs import mtj_sample`